 As mentioned earlier, with my chronically tight calves, they seem to at least do something for me.
-I can see myself using them on occasional long tempos in flats and then during travel and as a recovery aid in the days preceding big races.
+I can see myself using them on occasional long tempos in flats.

 As a review, overall I'd recommend the socks I used for the purposes mentioned above.

 So the takeaway message is this: Compression socks are a tool, like an ice bath or a recovery shake that can be used.
 Is it a magic pill?
 Nope, but could it help?
 Possibly.